 Sarah kept me stable during trying times, and as a further blessing there was no charges—the services I received from The Jewish Board were made possible by the generosity of others.
 I’ve been given this gift to try and get better.
 Recently, because of the community at Lincoln Square Synagogue, I moved into my own home, and this is another miracle for me.

 I still want the same things – I am an entrepreneur with a passion for life and for my career and community.
-But my voice and movements are different, and I worry how will my choices be different by publicly acknowledging my brain injury.
+But I am still suffering from the effects of the crash.
+My speech and movements are different, and I worry how will my choices be different by publicly acknowledging my brain injury.

 But, I think back to the other people in the hospital, and I realize that those are my people.
 There is a sadness in knowing the truth of what many people go through, and there’s also the reality that something must be done about it.
 We really need each other, and every moment is an opportunity to help someone else.